-The figures mark the biggest decline of any U.S. firm yet to announce its London results, although White & Case stressed that the large drop could be largely explained by a change in the average exchange rates it uses to convert revenues.
+White & Case's London office has emerged as the worst-performing U.K. arm of a U.S. law firm in 2009 -- a year in which firms' results varied significantly.
+White & Case saw London revenues plunge by just under 20 percent to $197 million during the 2009 calendar year.
+The figures mark the biggest decline of any U.S. firm yet to announce its London results, but White & Case stressed that the drop could be largely explained by a change in the exchange rates it uses to convert revenues.

 White & Case London Revenues Dropped 20 Percent in 2009